Effective management is crucial for the success of any design project.

 Your team is important.
 Their needs are important.
 Clients are notorious for scope creep.
 Juggling all these things is hard, but it’s crucial that you respect and defend the actual working time of your team.

-Don’t schedule calls when they’ve blocked out time to be creative and make sure you provide them with large chunks of uninterrupted time to work.
+Don’t schedule calls when they’ve blocked out time to be creative.
+And as we mentioned earlier, provide your team with plenty of uninterrupted time to actually design.

 Managing a design project is fun but never easy.